CodeTogether-Inc/CodeTogether-Live/docs/docs/faqs/faq.md

 </details>

 <details>
   <summary> I want to be sure my code is seen only by those I invite to a session.
-Does CodeTogether use end-to-end encryption?</summary>
+Does CodeTogether Live use end-to-end encryption?</summary>

 Yes, your code is end-to-end encrypted with a key known only to members of the session, and this key changes every session.
 If our server were to be somehow compromised, there would be no way to decrypt data to get to your source code.
 Your source cannot be read by, and is never stored on, CodeTogether’s servers.